 To declare variables and handle them have both different ways defined.
 LESS uses @ and SASS uses $.
 In SASS, $ does not have any inheritance significance, while @ of LESS signifies that inheritance should take place.
 In SASS, if a global variable is overwritten and the global variable takes the local value.

 - Working with media queries

 Media queries can be used to add blocks to the bottom of your main stylesheet.
-When using SASS or LESS user can bring together the styles by using nesting.
-SASS gives a better effect when compared to LESS in this regards.
+When using SASS or LESS, user can bring together the styles by using nesting.
+SASS gives a better effect when compared to LESS in this regard.

 SASS vs LESS Comparison Table

 |The basis of Comparison||SASS||LESS|